-With standard enlistment mode, you need to enlist the XAResource instance only once with the Transaction object.
-Also, it is possible to enlist more than one XAResource instance of the same branch with the same transaction.
-The WebLogic Server transaction manager ensures that XAResource.end is called on all XAResource instances when appropriate (as discussed below).
+With standard enlistment mode, enlist the XAResource instance only once with the Transaction object.
+Also, it is possible to enlist multiple XAResource instances of the same branch with the same transaction.
+The WebLogic Server transaction manager ensures that XAResource . end is called on all XAResource instances when appropriate (as discussed below).
 The WebLogic Server transaction manager ensures that each branch receives only one set of prepare-commit calls during transaction commit time.
-However, attempting to enlist a particular XAResource instance when it is already enlisted will be ignored.
+However, attempting to enlist a particular XAResource instance when it is already enlisted is ignored.